Young People

 Young people are the future older volunteers.
 A good experience is therefore key to retaining them.
 Young people between the age 16 years and of 18 years can volunteer.

-• Can you develop/adapt opportunities & roles that will appeal to young people?
+• Can you develop/adapt opportunities and roles that will appeal to young people?

 • Be aware that organisations have a duty of care towards the young person.